Node.js v0.7.9 Manual & Documentation

 A reference to the current module.
 In particular

-is the same as the exports
+module.exports is the same as the exports object.

-isn't actually a global but rather local to each module.
+module isn't actually a global but rather local to each module.

 See the module system documentation for more information.